Amino Acid Injection

 Endocrine & metabolic: Fluid and electrolyte disturbance

-• Hepatic impairment: Use caution in protein delivery especially in patients with hepatic encephalopathy; dosage adjustments may be necessary.
+• Hepatic impairment: Use with caution in patients with hepatic impairment; may result in amino acid imbalances, hyperammonemia, prerenal azotemia, stupor, and coma; dosage adjustments may be necessary.
 Consider volume status in patients with hepatic failure, may require concentrated total parenteral nutrition formula.

 Dosage form specific issues: